timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-advanced.md

 ```

 #### Dynamic Proxy and Serialization
-To indicate to the GraalVM compiler which configuration is required to be generated for the Dynamic Proxy and Serialization features, there are the `@JdkProxyHint` and  `@SerializationHint` annotations available.
+Hints for the Dynamic Proxy and Serialization features can be provided in the same way via `hints.proxies().registerJdkProxy(MyInterface.class)` and `hints.serialization().registerType(MySerializableClass.class)`.